TarikKocak/DogBreedIdentificationUsingcnn-transformer/README.md

 Classes: 120 Dog Breeds

 Training/Validation/Test Split:
-Total Images: 20,580 (shuffled and split into 10 equal parts)
+Total Images: 20,580 (combined from both the train and test folders of the dataset, shuffled, and split into 10 equal parts)

 Training Set: 7 parts (7 × 2,058) = 14,406 images